-I recently I caught up with the Tennessee couple from our Find A Family page to find out about their open adoption journey so far and to get their thoughts about how the landscape is shifting for gay and same sex couples hoping to adopt a child.
+I recently I caught up with the Tennessee couple to find out about their open adoption journey so far and to get their thoughts about how the landscape is shifting for gay and same sex couples hoping to adopt a child.

-How would you describe your open adoption journey so far?
+How would you describe your adoption journey so far?

 The journey has been very enlightening and exciting to this point.
 It also has been a lot of work.
 In the very beginning of our relationship we knew we wanted to be fathers.
 We set certain life goals to accomplish before we started the process.
 We also had to decide which route we wanted to take to become parents.
 Our choice was adoption.